flavorjones/cinnamon-bluetooth-headset-manager/README.md

 - [x] set default sink when profile is set to HSP
 - [x] set default source when profile is set to HSP

-- [ ] create a notification on toggle
+- [x] create a notification on toggle
-- [ ] create a notification on connect
-- [ ] create a notification on disconnect
+- [x] create a notification on disconnect

 non-MVP features:

-- display special icon if no bt adapter is detected (see blueberry applet.js)
+- detect when profile is changed outside of the applet
+- don't send so many notifications!